Ty Johnson Player Prop Bets for NFL Week 9 | New York vs. Indianapolis 11/4/2021

 Season Stats

-- He also averages 26.7 receiving yards per game, catching 17 passes for 187 yards and one touchdown.
+- He also averages 26.7 receiving yards per game, grabbing 17 passes for 187 yards and one touchdown.

 - The Jets have thrown the ball in 63.9% of their plays from scrimmage this year while staying on the ground 36.1% of the time.
 This offensive attack ranks 32nd in the NFL in points scored.